MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 A Platform can connect its own implementation by overriding the functions defined in the ``LLTRACE_impl.h`` file.

-MicroEJ provides an implementation for `SEGGER SystemView <https://www.segger.com/products/development-tools/systemview/>`_ tool.
+MicroEJ provides an implementation that redirects the events to `SystemView <https://www.segger.com/products/development-tools/systemview/>`_ tool, the real-time recording and visualization tool from `Segger <https://www.segger.com/>`_.
+It is perfect for a finer understanding of the runtime behavior by showing events sequence and duration.

+A implementation example for the `NXP OM13098 development board <https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/general-purpose-mcus/lpc54000-cortex-m4-/lpcxpresso54628-development-board:OM13098>`_ with SystemView support is available `here <https://developer.microej.com/packages/referenceimplementations/U3OER/2.0.1/OM13098-U3OER-fullPackaging-eval-2.0.1.zip>`_.
 Please contact MicroEJ Support for more information about how to integrate this Platform module.